johnathan-convertino-afrl/BEAR/src/drivers/uart/README.md

   - none

 ## Info

+### Devices
+  Target Devices:
+  - xilinx uart lite
+  - AFRL bus uart lite

+### Usage
-  Use initUart to setup a struct at the device memory address.
+  - Use initUart to setup a struct at the device memory address.
 Use the struct to access the device registers.